|

 What is the process of conversion from hour to hour units?

-For conversion from hour to hour, multiply the number of hour by 1, since one hour equals 1 hour.
+For conversion from hour to hour, multiply the number of hour by 1 as one hour equals 1 hour.

 This is the standard method used for conversion between these units of time.